-The seminar covered a host of topics, but for today we are going to focus on the diet piece.
+Today we are going to focus on the diet piece.

 For starters, it’s probably no surprise that our Western Diet (WD), heavy in fried, processed, and sugary foods, has been associated with an increased risk of cognitive impairment and dementia.
 We know these types of inflammatory foods cause damage to the heart and arteries, so it makes sense that it would also affect the capillaries in the brain as well, and that is exactly what the studies are revealing.

 On the flip side, a quality whole foods diet can actually have a positive impact on brain structure and function.